nihitkhandelwal-eng/The_Brainforest/🏡 Home Note.md

 ---
-aliases:
+aliases: [Home]
 ---

-This is your launchpad and home-base.
+This is your launchpad and homebase.
 Your personal North Star.
 That's here.
 That's home.

+## Atlas
+The Atlas holds my main sense-making maps.

 #status/❓question